ggcrunchy/eigen-lua/README.md

 give some idea of the direction it's taking.
 Many solvers are mostly fleshed out, with views, block expressions, and the like being still underway.

-Currently I've only tackled Windows.
-This project is meant first and foremost to be a [Corona SDK](https://coronalabs.com) plugin, however, so several more platforms should be forthcoming.
+So far I've tested it on Windows.
+It also seems to build on Mac and Android, though I've not yet tried these.
+This project is meant first and foremost to be a [Corona SDK](https://coronalabs.com) plugin, however, so iOS and tvOS should follow as well.

 That said, with a little effort the relevant bits could be carved out of the support submodules and retargeted at other platforms.